 As we enter the second month of the 2nd quarter what’s your 2021 shaping to look like?

 - IOT will finally enter mainstream usage at scale.
 Companies like Schneider Electric with their industry leading tech will become even more interesting.
 How will this affect the banking sector?
 IOT will make access to data for credit risk assessment easier to access.
-Technologies such as device-to-device communication protocols and sensor implementation will allow asset management companies access relevant data across fields such as retail, agriculture for enhanced decision making.
+Technologies such as device-to-device communication protocols and sensor implementation will allow asset management companies access relevant data.
+And this access will be across fields such as retail, agriculture for enhanced decision making.

 - We’ve seen a concerted Global Backlash against Big Tech.
 First by governments and now by consumers.
 Techlash will now enter the mainstream lexicon.
 Techlash is the term first coined by The Economist to describe this new phenomenon.
 The Oxford English Dictionary defined the word as “A strong and widespread negative reaction to the growing power and influence of large technology companies, particularly those based in Silicon Valley.”

 - Digital Transformation will accelerate.
 Because of COVID-19 in 2020 it will become mainstream.
-Industries like Media, that have already been decimated by forces like Big Tech, will accelerate their transformation or die.
-We are already seeing the effects of that across Africa as tech startups, especially in the Fintech space, are raising humongous amounts of money to upend the hegemony of the incumbents.
+Industries like Media, which have already been decimated by forces like Big Tech, will accelerate their transformation or die.
+We are already seeing the effects of that across Africa as tech startups.
+And especially in the Fintech space, are raising humongous amounts of money to upend the hegemony of the incumbents.
 Players like Flutterwave and Interswitch are now more valuable than many banks on the continent.

 - As regulation becomes ubiquitous, companies, large and small, will learn to live with it and even thrive.
-There is no choice in this as you will either have a seat at the table or be on the menu.
+There is no choice in this.
+Either you will have a seat at the table or be on the menu.